 - Stage - Select an application stage.
 If resource caching is enabled, the application stage also manages how often cached resources are checked for updates.
 By default, applications are in the Live stage.

 - Audio Resource Collection - Select the Audio Collection that this application will use.
-See the Audio Resources page for more information.
+See the Media Resources page for more information.

 - Milestone Path Prefix - Specify a prefix to use with this application's milestone paths.